jackwilliamgray/BdayPy/readme.md

 # BdayPy
-a lil python script that uses selenium to automatically post happy birthday to all your friends on facebook. probably could be better optimised but oh well does the job.
+a lil python script that uses selenium to automatically post happy birthday to all your friends on facebook.

  ## Installation & Setup
 Install [Python](https://www.python.org/downloads/)